 Equally important, the Badrinath Dham celebrates the festival known as Mata Murti ka Mela.
 This festival symbolises the Descent of the Ganges on Mother Earth.

-An Itinerary Guide to Badrinath Temple
+How to reach Badrinath Temple

+Badrinath town got its name from Badrinath Temple.
 One can travel to the holy town of Badrinath by road, rail and airways.

 The nearest airport to Badrinath is the Jolly Grant Airport, Dehradun at a distance of 310 km.
 This airport connects the major cities of the country.
 From this airport, one has to travel by road to Badrinath Temple.